jlcoto/jlcoto.github.io/_posts/2016-09-16-styling-with-seaborn.markdown

 <img src="/img/corr_matr_div.png" alt="corr matrix div plot" class="image-post">

 If you want to know more about seaborn styles, be sure to check their detailed, yet incredibly friendly [tutorial](https://stanford.edu/~mwaskom/software/seaborn/tutorial.html) and [api reference](https://stanford.edu/~mwaskom/software/seaborn/api.html).
+You can also check [here](https://github.com/jlcoto/visualizations/blob/master/color_palettes_seaborn.ipynb) the accompanying jupyter notebook that I created.
 Hope this quick post will help you plot more appealing and informative graphs!